-order for libraries to transform themselves into virtual destinations, they need to "overcome fragmentation caused by vertical silos" (Dempsey, 2005b).
+Libraries as virtual destinations can be regarded as a crucial component of the "inside out library" concept.
+The existing model of each library creating its own "vertical silos" cannot be sustained.
+In order for libraries to transform themselves into virtual destinations, they need to "overcome fragmentation caused by vertical silos" [6].
 This fragmentation can be overcome by developing deep cooperation not only between the library and the organization in which it operates but also between other organizations and third-party information providers.

 Libraries as virtual destinations need to be "one stop shops", not "one shop stops".
 For this, they need to enrich their network accessible resources and services and create OAI-PMH compatible metadata that can be harvested by the crawlers of search engines such as Google Scholar or OAIster.
 They should offer access not only to their own sources and services but also function as a gateway to get access to licensed databases, third-party information services, and electronic document delivery services.
-The existing rather slow processing workflow of library materials should be changed from "Acquire-Catalog-Put on Shelf' to 'Acquire-Put on Shelf with existing metadata-Begin ongoing metadata enhancement process through automated query of metadata sources" (University of California, 2005, p.
-26; Tonta, 2006).
+The existing rather slow processing workflow of library materials should be changed from "'Acquire-Catalog-Put on Shelf' to 'Acquire-Put on Shelf with existing metadata-Begin ongoing metadata enhancement process through automated query of metadata sources'" ([32], p.
+26).
 Users would then be hooked to the library web sites as virtual destinations rather than shying away to competitive services.
 Libraries that cannot function as efficient as competition are likely to be bypassed and ignored in the flat world.